jonasbark/flutter_in_app_update/README.md

 ### iOS
 iOS does not offer such a functionality.
 You might want to look into e.g. https://pub.dev/packages/upgrader.
 If you call the methods above on a iOS device you'll run into a not-implemented exception.

+# Troubleshooting

+## Getting ERROR_API_NOT_AVAILABLE error
+Be aware that this plugin cannot be tested locally.
+It must be installed via Google Play to work.
+Please check the official documentation about In App Updates from Google.